-My Jesus, I believe that You art present in the Blessed Sacrament.
-I love You above all things and I desire You in my soul.
-Since I cannot now receive You sacramentally, come at least spiritually into my heart.
-As though You were already there, I embrace You and unite myself wholly to You; permit not that I should ever be separated from You.
-Amen.
+My Jesus, I believe that you are truly present in the Most Blessed Sacrament.
+I love you above all things, and I desire to possess you within my soul.
+Since I am unable now to receive you sacramentally, come at least spiritually into my heart.
+I embrace you as being already there, and unite myself wholly to you: never permit me to be separated from you.

 There is a beautiful song on YouTube, ‘There is a longing in my heart, O Lord…’.
 Listen to it here, and watch the words on screen.

 A song that many young people love, ‘All of me loves all of you’ by John Legend, is his own composition to his bride for his wedding day, some few years ago.
 So many of the words can speak of the Eucharist, as well – words of self-giving, and of mutual love.
 I often use it with young people, after Holy Communion.
 ‘I give my all to you, you give your all to me…’ ’All of me loves all of you, all of you loves all of me.’
 John Legend produced and played the lead part in ‘Jesus Christ, Superstar’, the show, about two years ago.